-1 See, e.g., Nicholas Garcia, SHOP SAFE Act: The Trademark Timebomb Masquerading as Consumer Protection, Public Knowledge (Feb.
-15, 2022), https://publicknowledge.org/shop-safe-act-the-trademark-timebomb-masquerading-as-consumer-protection/ (addressing the bill's broad definitions).
+2 See, e.g., Nicholas Garcia, SHOP SAFE Act: The Trademark Timebomb Masquerading as Consumer Protection, Public Knowledge (Feb.
+15, 2022), https://publicknowledge.org/shop-safe-act-the-trademark-timebombmasquerading-as-consumer-protection/ (addressing the bill's broad definitions).

-2 See, e.g., Sonia K. Katyal & Leah Chan Grinvald, Platform Law and the Brand Enterprise, 32 Berkeley Tech.
+3 See, e.g., Sonia K. Katyal & Leah Chan Grinvald, Platform Law and the Brand Enterprise, 32 Berkeley Tech.
 L.J.
 1135, 1149-50 (2017) (quoting E. Jordan Teague, Promoting Trademark's Ends and Means through Online Contributory Liability, 14 Vand.
 J. Ent. & Tech.
-L. 461, 491 (2012) ("Requiring "mom and pop" online brokers to wage a million-dollar war against counterfeiting would likely drive these retailers out of business, undesirably narrowing consumer choice.")).

-burdens.3 This runs counter to the bill's stated goals of enhancing American competitiveness by severely limiting the opportunities for American small businesses to offer their goods and services to consumers.
+L. 461, 491 (2012) ("Requiring "mom and pop" online brokers to consumers could be negatively impacted because smaller services and smaller sellers may cautiously err on the side of removing legitimate listings or even shut down due to compliance burdens.4 This runs counter to COMPETES' stated goals of enhancing American competitiveness, by severely limiting the opportunities for American small businesses to offer their goods and services to consumers.

-The Senate has not had an opportunity to properly consider this bill and discuss how best to balance major policy changes to protect consumers while avoiding harming legitimate American small businesses.4 Additionally, the House Judiciary Committee failed to fully consider the concerns stakeholders raised with the Committee.
-At the bill's markup, numerous House Judiciary members voiced bipartisan concerns about the bill's broad reach and negative impacts on consumers and small businesses.
-Unfortunately, while Committee leadership publicly agreed to continue work to address the concerns of the diverse stakeholders affected by this legislation, instead, as Rep. Lofgren notes, "we now find SHOP SAFE has been inserted without improvements[.]"5
+The Senate has not had an opportunity to properly consider SHOP SAFE and discuss how best to balance major policy changes to protect consumers while avoiding harming legitimate American small businesses.5 Additionally, the House Judiciary Committee failed to fully consider the concerns stakeholders raised with the Committee at various roundtables preceding the markup or even concerns raised by members of Congress at the markup.
+Indeed, at the markup of H.R.
+5374, numerous House Judiciary members voiced bipartisan concerns about the bill's broad reach and negative impacts on consumers and small businesses.
+Unfortunately, while Committee leadership publicly agreed to continue work to address the concerns of the diverse stakeholders affected by this proposal, instead, as Rep. Lofgren observes, "we now find SHOP SAFE has been inserted without improvements"6 into COMPETES.

-Congress should not shoehorn this kind of dramatic policy change into the final compromise between USICA and America COMPETES or other "must-pass legislation."
-This type of proposal should be carefully considered in the Senate with a transparent legislative process that accounts for full stakeholder participation.
+Congress should not shoehorn this kind of dramatic policy change into the final version of COMPETES that results from the House and Senate conference or other "must-pass legislation."
+Instead, IP legislation should be carefully and separately considered by Congress with a transparent legislative process that accounts for full stakeholder participation to allow consideration of these complex issues.
 Since the bill's pervasive flaws remain, they are not the sort of problems that can be resolved in conference and SHOP SAFE should be altogether excluded from the final package.
 Allowing SHOP SAFE to proceed, as-is and tacked-on to unrelated legislation, would set a dangerous precedent for policymaking that is fundamentally connected to our economy, innovation, competition, and free speech.